Learn about this common marketing mix and how to apply it to your next marketing endeavor.

 The four Ps form a dynamic relationship with one another.
 Rather than one taking priority over the other, each is considered equally important in crafting a strategic marketing plan.

-The product is the good or service being marketed to the target audience.
+The product is the good or service being marketed to your target audience.

 Generally, successful products fill a need not currently being met in the marketplace or provide a novel customer experience that creates demand.
-For example, the original iPhone filled a need in the market for a simplified device that paired a phone with an iPod, and the chia pet provided a humorous experience for consumers that was utterly unique.
+For example, the original iPhone filled a need in the market for a simplified device that paired a phone with an iPod, and the chia pet provided an utterly unique humorous experience for consumers.

-As you are working on your product, it is essential to consider potential customers in your target audience and their unique needs.
+As you work on your product, consider potential customers in your target audience and their unique needs.
 Some questions to consider when working on a product include:

 Price is the cost of a product or service.